westonplatter/westonplatter.github.io/_tabs/about.md

 order: 4
 ---

-I'm Weston Platter — software and infrastructure engineer at [Masterpoint Consulting](https://masterpoint.io/).

-I work on Infrastructure as Code solutions, helping clients develop and deploy at scale.
-I have a background in quantitative development and maintain interests in options, futures, and volatility risk data.
+Yo, welcome to my page on the internet.
+I work as a software and infrastructure engineer at [Masterpoint Consulting](https://masterpoint.io/), where we deliver Infrastructure as Code solutions (IAC) at scale.
+I enjoy crafting code and solutions for the specific problem at hand.
+I worked for a season as a quant developer and still enjoy working with options, futures, volatility risk data.

 ## Connect